Saint Vincent and the Grenadines at the Olympics

-Saint Vincent and the Grenadines has appeared in 8 Summer Olympic Games.
+Saint Vincent and the Grenadines has appeared in 9 Summer Olympic Games.
 The country has never participated in the Winter Olympic Games.
 To date, no athlete from Saint Vincent and the Grenadines has ever won an Olympic medal.
+Their best Olympic result as of 2024 is a fourth-place finish in the Women's 800m in Athletics by Shafiqua Maloney at the 2024 Summer Olympics.

 The St Vincent and the Grenadines National Olympic Committee was formed in 1982 and recognized by the IOC in 1987.